 Let’s take a closer look at how each of these makes a managed servicing BPO collection process more efficient and cost-effective compared to an auto lender managing collections in-house.

 Experienced Professionals Reduce Staffing Headaches and Risk

-By working with an established BPO collection process provider, you won’t have to worry about hiring competent staff to handle the full range of collection activities.
+By working with an established managed servicing BPO collection process provider, you won’t have to worry about hiring competent staff to handle the full range of collection activities.
 This includes borrower contact verification, preferred contact channels, education regarding payment options, knowledge of debt collection rules and regulations, industry-specific collection strategies, and repossessions.

 One of the most significant challenges for auto lenders today is remaining compliant with lending regulations.
-Top-notch BPO collection management teams track these regulations and any changes to ensure employees are fully informed and systems are programmed to reflect the relevant regulations.
+Top-notch managed servicing BPO collection management teams track these regulations and any changes to ensure employees are fully informed and systems are programmed to reflect the relevant regulations.

 |Rules and Regulations Governing Collections Can Be Overwhelming|